 Why you need some salt

 Common salt dissolves in body fluids to form sodium and chloride ions.
 When sodium enters your cells, it is forced out again by millions of tiny salt pumps which exchange the sodium for potassium ions.
 This creates a small, negative, electric charge across each of your cell membranes which is vital for life.
-Without sodium, your nerve and brain cells would not pass messages to one another, and your heart muscle cells could not contract.
+Without sodium, your nerve and brain cells would not pass messages to one another, and your heart and muscle cells could not contract.
 A certain amount of salt is therefore essential for health.
 So much so, that the transport of salt in and out of our cells is one of the main energy-consuming processes in your body.
 Physiologists estimate that keeping these sodium-potassium pumps working accounts for a third of the calories you eat.

 How much salt do you need?